awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

    You do this so Amazon RDS can assume this IAM role on your behalf to access your Amazon S3 buckets\.
 For more information, see [Creating a role to delegate permissions to an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.

+   We recommend using the `[aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn)` and `[aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount)` global condition context keys in resource\-based policies to limit the service's permissions to a specific resource\.
+This is the most effective way to protect against the [confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html)\.

+   If you use both global condition context keys and the `aws:SourceArn` value contains the account ID, the `aws:SourceAccount` value and the account in the `aws:SourceArn` value must use the same account ID when used in the same policy statement\.
+   + Use `aws:SourceArn` if you want cross\-service access for a single resource\.
+   + Use `aws:SourceAccount` if you want to allow any resource in that account to be associated with the cross\-service use\.

-   The following example shows using the AWS CLI command to create a role named `rds-s3-export-role`\.
+    In the policy, be sure to use the `aws:SourceArn` global condition context key with the full ARN of the resource\.
+The following example shows how to do so using the AWS CLI command to create a role named `rds-s3-export-role`\.
+**Example**

+   For Linux, macOS, or Unix:

    ```
-   aws iam create-role  --role-name rds-s3-export-role  --assume-role-policy-document '{
+   aws iam create-role  \
+       --role-name rds-s3-export-role  \
+       --assume-role-policy-document '{
         "Version": "2012-10-17",
         "Statement": [
           {